 End markets include military aircraft, UAVs, business jets and turboprops, large and regional transport aircraft and helicopters, space vehicles, rocket motors and specialty industrial products.
-The Company's aerospace composite materials are marketed primarily by sales personnel and, to a lesser extent, by independent distributors.
-The Company's aerospace composite structures and assemblies are marketed primarily by sales personnel.

-During the Company's 2024, 2023 and 2022 fiscal years, 37.7%, 41.2% and 49.5%, respectively, of the Company's total worldwide net sales were to affiliate and non-affiliate subtier suppliers of GE Aerospace, a leading manufacturer of aerospace engines.
-During the 2024, 2023 and 2022 fiscal years, sales to no other customer of the Company equaled or exceeded 10% of the Company's total worldwide sales.
+During the Company's 2025, 2024, and 2023 fiscal years, 39.8%, 37.7%, and 41.2%, respectively, of the Company's total worldwide net sales were to affiliate and non-affiliate subtier suppliers of GE Aerospace, a leading manufacturer of aerospace engines.
+During the 2025, 2024, and 2023 fiscal years, sales to no other customer of the Company equaled or exceeded 10% of the Company's total worldwide sales.
 The loss of a major customer or of a group of customers could have a material adverse effect on the Company's business or its consolidated results of operations or financial position.